victorgcb1987/GAQET2/README.md

 This plot has 3 levels:

-The first one being the ** inner radar plot**.
+The first one being the **inner radar plot**.
 This represents percentages for each of the metrics marked by the radial axis, for example, the ```No start/stop codon errors```.
 Higher percentages means better.
-The inner ring represents the *** area calculated from the radar plot*** for each annotation represented.
+The inner ring represents the **area calculated from the radar plot** for each annotation represented.
 Area value is also represented as a numerical value on the legend.
-This is a global score of the annotation quality and higher means better.
+This is a **annotation quality's global score** and higher means better.